qliu1-QFoxie/QFSolver/primordial-pipeline-public/QUICKSTART.md

 '
 ```

-What this adds beyond the quartic example:
+This adds beyond the quartic example:

 - the potential type stores four parameters: `m`, `c`, `d`, and `phi_s`;
 - the first and second derivatives include the derivative of the `tanh` feature;